Here, our ski specialist, Beth, explains how you can keep the cost of your school ski trip down.

 Artesina in Italy, for example, is £250pp cheaper before Christmas than during the February half term!

-If you do choose to travel in December, Italy is a great bet, because Italian resorts do open early and have a fantastic record for early-season snow.
+If you do choose to travel in December, Italian ski resorts are a great bet, because they open early and have a fantastic record for early-season snow.

 My other top tip is to talk to us.
 We’re not a ‘one price fits all’ tour operator, we always work with you to build a quotation that fits your requirements.
 And our experience and knowledge of our resorts means that we can help build a trip at the price you need for your students.